j33lai/CS454/a3/doc.md

 #### Client

 When a client calls `rpcTerminate()`, it sends a terminate call to the binder.
-In the event that a single client calls `rpcTerminate()`, if there are any RPC procedures currently being executed, they exit immediately with the appropriate exit code.
+In the event that a client calls `rpcTerminate()`, if there are any RPC procedures currently being executed, they exit immediately with the appropriate exit code.
+The reason for this is in the event that a server is executing a function that takes an extended period of time.
+If you want to configure servers to wait for all executions to terminate, then you can uncomment lines 96-100 in `rpc/src/librpc/Execute.cpp` and recompile the rpc library and server.

 #### Binder